SuperPWA/super-progressive-web-apps/readme.txt

 * Aggressive caching of pages using CacheStorage API.
 * Pages once cached are served even if the user is offline.
 * Set custom offline page: Select the page you want the user to see when a page that isn't in the cache is accessed and the user is offline.
-* New in version 1.2: Support for theme-color.
+* New in version 1.2: Support for theme-color meta property.
+Change the color of browser address bar of Chrome, Firefox OS and Opera to match your website colors.
 * New in version 1.2: Now you can edit the Application Name and Application Short name.
 * New in version 1.2: Set the start page of your PWA.
 * New in version 1.2: Set Accelerated Mobile Pages (AMP) version of the start page.
 Supported plugins: AMP for WordPress, AMP for WP, Better AMP, AMP Supremacy, WP AMP.